 A financial advisor can help you create a financial plan for your retirement.
 Speak to an advisor today.

-A required minimum distribution is the amount of money you must withdraw each year from certain tax-advantaged retirement accounts.
+An RMD is the amount of money you must withdraw each year from certain tax-advantaged retirement accounts starting at age 73 (or 75 for people born in 1960 or later).
 You can take out more than your RMD, but you must withdraw at least this much each year.
-The amount of your required minimum distribution is determined by your age and savings, and taxpayers can calculate it each year using the IRS’ Uniform Lifetime Table.
+The amount of your required minimum distribution is determined by your age and savings.
+Most taxpayers can calculate this amount each year using the IRS Uniform Lifetime Table.

-For anyone who turned 72 in 2022, they have until April 1, 2023, to take their first required minimum distributions (RMDs).
-However, this age requirement has been delayed until age 73 in 2023.
-The SECURE Act increased the age requirement for RMDs from 70.5 to 72 in 2019.
-And now, SECURE 2.0 has delayed it again from 72 to 73.
+Those who turned 72 in 2022 had until April 1, 2023 to take their first required minimum distributions (RMDs).
+However, in 2023, this age requirement was pushed back to age 73.
+The SECURE Act initially increased the age requirement for RMDs from 70.5 to 72 in 2019, and SECURE Act 2.0 increased it again from 72 to 73 (75 for people born in 1960 or later).

 The purpose of an RMD is so that the IRS can eventually collect the taxes that it deferred when you made contributions to your various retirement accounts.
 It applies to accounts such as 401(k)s, IRAs and almost any other form of retirement account on which you don’t pay taxes.
 The only significant exceptions are Roth IRAs and other similarly situated accounts.

 You must calculate a required minimum distribution for each retirement account in your name.
-This means that if you have three different qualifying retirement accounts, you must calculate the required minimum distribution for all three accounts.
+So if you have three different qualifying retirement accounts, you’ll have to calculate the required minimum distribution for all three accounts.
 If you fail to withdraw (and pay taxes) on a required minimum distribution, you can be taxed at up to 25% of the required amount.
-(For example, if you were required to withdraw at least $10,000 and did not do so, you can face a tax bill of up to $2,500.)
+For example, if you were required to withdraw at least $10,000 and didn’t, you can face a tax bill of up to $2,500.
+This penalty drops to 10% if the RMD is corrected within two years.

 You can use an RMD however you see fit within the rules.
 The government just wants to make sure you eventually pay taxes on this money.
 The only restriction is that you cannot reinvest it in a tax-advantaged retirement account.

 An annual withdrawal plan means that you calculate and withdraw your required minimum distribution in one lump sum each year.
-This is a perfectly acceptable approach to accounting since your required minimum distribution is set by a predetermined formula.
-You calculate it based on the value of your retirement accounts as of December 31 the year before and using the Uniform Lifetime Table that the IRS releases for each year’s tax filings.
+This is a perfectly acceptable approach for accounting purposes since your required minimum distribution is set by a predetermined formula.
+You’ll calculate it based on the value of your retirement accounts as of December 31 the year before and using either the Uniform Lifetime Table or Table II (Joint Life and Last Survivor Expectancy) that the IRS releases for each year’s tax filings.

-So, for example, to calculate your RMD for 2023, you would use the value of your retirement accounts as of December 31, 2022, and the Uniform Lifetime Table applicable to 2023.
+So, for example, to calculate your RMD for 2025, you would have used the value of your retirement accounts as of December 31, 2024, and the IRS table that applies to you.

 Whenever you choose to withdraw your minimum distributions, there are pros and cons to the annual approach.
 The benefits to annual withdrawals can include:

 The other common approach to required minimum distributions is for retirees to take this money either every month or every quarter.
-As with annual distributions, there is no best way to handle this money.
+As with annual distributions, there’s no best way to handle this money.
+It all comes down to a matter of preference.
 Some retirees prefer taking a lump sum distribution each year.
 Others prefer a series of smaller monthly withdrawals.
-It’s all up to you.

-Readers should note that even this is not the only option.
+This isn’t the only option, either.
 You can make distributions as frequently as your portfolio will allow transfers.
-However, monthly is the most frequent common approach.
+However, monthly is the most common approach.

 The benefits of a monthly or quarterly approach can include: